Request for Research Proposals

 - Proposals must indicate other sources of funding.

 - Applicants/investigators will receive an automatic confirmation of receipt of their proposal by email.
-Applicants/investigators will be able to review their submitted proposal, but will not be able to edit them after submission.
+Applicants/investigators will not be able to edit them after submission.

 - Principal investigators may submit only one proposal for funding.